irisnet/testnets/README.md

 To get started with the latest testnet, please follow this [guide](https://github.com/irisnet/irishub/blob/master/docs/get-started/README.md).

 ## Testnet Status
 ## Jan.
+16  New version
+Irishub v0.10.0 is released

+## Jan.
 9, Fuxi-7000 Testnet Halted
 Fuxi-7000 on-chain upgrade process is halted due to Tendermint bug.The team is doing internal QA process and is about to release a new version: v0.10.0.
 ## Jan.
 5  New version